 While I didn’t go to the trouble of implementing additional polygons, the code is primed and ready for it.
 In fact, it would be trivial to draw polygons of any segment count.

 Once I had my newly randomized images, I decided to pop into GIMP and do a bit of post-processing.
-It was then that I realized this could be used to create pretty sweet stained glass images:
+It was then that I realized this could be used to create something like a stained glass effect:

 It’s trivial to create an image like this - simply open up your base image, then add a triangle randomized copy over the top as a new layer.
 Set the layer mode to “difference” and bam: stained glass!